dhairya-desai/StyloNext-A-Hair-Saloon-Application/README.md

 ## Features
 ➢ Online Booking: The system should allow customers to book appointments online
 through the app, website, or social media platforms.
-➢ Appointment Management: The system should allow salon staff to manage appointments and schedules, including rescheduling, cancellations, and
+➢ Appointment Management: The system should allow salon staff to manage appointments and schedules, including rescheduling, cancellations and notifications.
-notifications.
 ➢ Customer Management: The system should allow salon staff to manage customer profiles, preferences, and history, including appointment history.
 ➢ Payment Processing: The system should allow customers to make payments